- Who is the postbac program intended for?

 Can the postbac program prepare me for admission to health professional schools other than medical schools?

-Although most postbac students pursue medical school, the core science courses in the Bryn Mawr postbac curriculum also prepares students for veterinary school, dental school, and other health professional schools.
+Although most postbac students pursue medical school, the core science courses in our postbac curriculum also prepare students for dental school, and cover a majority of the admissions requirements for veterinary school and other health professional schools.

 The program is designed primarily for those who are changing careers, many of whom are new to science.
 You can be considered for the program if you have or will have completed a bachelor’s degree by the time you start the postbac program and you have had a strong academic record in college.